ComputationalCrew/2023-Powdery-Mildew-Fungicide-Programs-Project/README.md

 Mildew_Incidence_Dummy: A dummy variable coded as 1 or 0 to represent the presence or absence of Mildew_Incidence variable.

-Susceptibility_to_R6_Strains: Each cultivar an ordinal score for its susceptibility to pathogenic races of P. macularis: Vb,V3,V4,V5,V6.
+Susceptibility_to_R6_Strains: Each cultivar an ordinal score for its susceptibility to pathogenic races of P. macularis with virulence Vb,V3,V4,V5,V6.

-Susceptibility_to_nonR6_Strains: Each cultivar an ordinal score for its non-susceptibility to pathogenic races of P. macularis: Vb,V3,V5.
+Susceptibility_to_nonR6_Strains: Each cultivar an ordinal score for its non-susceptibility to pathogenic races of P. macularis with virulence Vb,V3,V5.

-Initial_Strain: Each hop yard was determined as being virulent or not on cultivars possessing R6. we coded the initial strain as ‘1’ if the pathogen was non-V6-virulent and ‘2’ if the pathogen was V6-virulent.
+Initial_Strain: The initial strain of P. macularis detected in each hop yard was determined as being virulent or not on cultivars possessing R6.
+We coded the initial strain as ‘1’ if the pathogen was non-V6-virulent (ie, race Vb,V3,V5) and ‘2’ if the pathogen was V6-virulent (ie, race Vb,V3,V4,V5,V6).
 If we could not obtain isolates or virulence data or when powdery mildew did not occur at any level, we coded the initial strain as ‘0’.

 Pruning: Thoroughness of spring pruning rated using a 1 to 5 ordinal scale.
 In this ordinal scale, ‘1’ represents the most thorough pruning which removed all green leaves and stems from every plant.
 Each subsequent point represents an approximation of the incidence of plants with green foliage remaining such that a ‘5’ indicates that >80% of plants had green leaves and shoots remaining after pruning.